Jeff Woolf: Morpher

-In September 2020 Morpher ceased operations and some American Morpher Helmets were recalled by the CPSC.
-This recall only applied to helmets sold within the US and not to helmets sold in other parts of the world.

 MicroMap

 In 1993 he developed the MicroMap System and oversaw the design and manufacture of this invention.
 MicroMap was invented to overcome the problems associated with handling large paper maps outdoors, especially when exposed to the elements.
 It was first conceived as a piste map for use when skiing.
 It consisted of credit-card sized miniaturised maps which fitted into the MicroMap viewer and were held in a precisely curved plane.
 The viewer had a moveable lens system which re-enlarged the MicroMap cards, allowing a user to have a clear view of the miniaturised information.

 To save on assembly costs and handling difficulties, Woolf created an injection moulded lens that was moulded within its own hinged surround.
 This made assembly of the MicroMap viewer a far simpler process.
 He also developed systems to print miniaturised information onto credit cards at high resolutions of more than six million randomly placed and sized dots per square inch.

 MicroMap and Woolf were discussed during a debate on innovation in the House of Commons.
 During this debate, a MicroMap viewer was handed around for members of parliament to use.

 Woolf worked with Ron Hickman, inventor of the Black & Decker Workmate and designer of the Lotus Elan car, to some extent, benefiting from his patent experience before the final patent application was lodged.
 MicroMap was patented in many countries around the world.

 There is a display on the development of MicroMap in the Science Museum in London.
 MicroMap was featured in the Millennium Dome and was awarded Millennium product status.

 MicroMap cards were produced in conjunction with Ordnance Survey, the Automobile Association, USGS and Michelin.
 MicroMap was used by the SAS for bomb disposal and survival information.